adsrmk/vitepress-latest/docs/en/reference/HTTP_security.md

 You can implement these headers in two primary ways:

-### 1. Web Server Configuration (Recommended)
+### Web Server Configuration
-Configure headers directly in your web server configuration file such as httpd config, or nginx.conf
+Configure headers directly in your web server configuration files, such as httpd.conf (Apache) or nginx.conf (Nginx).

+If you host your website with us, most of these headers are already configured at the Nginx level.
+However, some security scanning tools may not detect them correctly.
+In that case, you can optionally apply the headers using option 2 to ensure they are visible and detected.

-### 2. WordPress (PHP-Based)
+### WordPress (PHP-Based)
 Add headers via your theme’s `functions.php` file or a custom plugin using PHP’s `header()` function.

 This approach is easier for developers to manage and version control.